 The first thing people are prone to do when their LinkedIn account is restricted is to panic and create a new LinkedIn account.
 These two combinations can lead to another mistake: getting yet another account restricted from LinkedIn.
 Why?
 Because LinkedIn will detect a new account from the same IP, and it will restrict that one as well.

-If you’re using LinkedIn automation tools for prospecting, this sheds lights into the importance of using secure automation tools like Growthlead, that are cloud-based instead of chrome extensions and use static IP’s.
+If you’re using LinkedIn automation tools for prospecting, this sheds lights into the importance of using secure LinkedIn automation tools like Growthlead, that are cloud-based instead of chrome extensions and use static IP’s.

 Here’s the DO’s when your account is restricted: